Skip to content

 Next, enable the service to have it start automatically with your graphical session.

 If you use a compositor like Niri, it’s best to tie Noctalia directly to it.
-This ensures they start and stop together.
+This ensures they start and stop together and passes critical environment variables to the service.

 Terminal window